datarisk-io/mlops_codex/docs/source/index.rst

    starters

-Beside that several `notebooks <https://github.com/datarisk-io/mlops-neomaril-codex/tree/master/notebooks>`_ gives examples of how to use Neomaril-Codex to manage, deploy and other package functionalities.
+Beside that several `notebooks <https://github.com/datarisk-io/mlops-mlops-codex/tree/master/notebooks>`_ gives examples of how to use MLOps-Codex to manage, deploy and other package functionalities.
 You can find it at: